Need to figure out how to fix the WordPress ERR_TOO_MANY_REDIRECTS message?

 There are a few WordPress HTTPS issues that can cause the WordPress ERR_TOO_MANY_REDIRECTS message.

-First, if you want to use HTTPS on your site, you need to make sure that you've installed an SSL certificate first.
+First, if you want to use HTTPS on your site, make sure you've installed an SSL certificate first.
 If you try to use HTTPS without the SSL certificate, that can trigger this message.

-You should be able to install an SSL certificate via your hosting dashboard.
+You should be able to install an SSL certificate through your hosting dashboard.
 Reach out to your host’s support if you're unsure.

 Second, when using HTTPS, it's common to set up a redirect to send all HTTP traffic to the HTTPS version of the content, either by creating your own redirect or using an SSL plugin like Really Simple SSL.

-This is a good thing to do, but issues in configuration can trigger the WordPress ERR_TOO_MANY_REDIRECTS message by permanently bouncing visitors between the HTTP and HTTPS versions of a page.
+This is correct, but issues in configuration can trigger the WordPress ERR_TOO_MANY_REDIRECTS message by permanently bouncing visitors between the HTTP and HTTPS versions of a page.

 To learn how to do this properly and fix any problems, you can read our full guide on how to force HTTPS on WordPress.